Read out what’s written in the image below.

 The fox knows many things but the hedgehog knows one big thing.

 Decades ago, the philosopher Isaiah Berlin wrote an essay that compared the styles of thinking of great authors through the ages.
 To organise his observations, he drew on a scrap of 2,500-year-old Greek poetry attributed to the warrior-poet Archilochus: “The fox knows many things but the hedgehog knows one big thing.”

 Think of System 1 as childlike.
 Just like 5-year-olds view everything in terms of cause and effect — and has absolute certainty about the things they know — this part of the brain will either believe something with great conviction or not.
 Nothing in between.
 It’s like the hedgehog.

 Think of System 2 as a beleaguered, overworked but very intelligent manager.
 System 1 is the army of interns that she’s hired to solve all the simple problems she can delegate — even though they mess some of them up.

 System 1 has no time for, ‘This thing has a 30% probability of being true.’
 That’s System 2.
 And the thing about System 2 is that it’s always looking for evidence that something isn’t right or isn’t to be believed.
 It’s nuanced.
 It’s a sceptic.
 It’s like the fox.

-Now that you've got a fair amount of idea about how our brain takes decisions, what's your System 1 answer to the bat and ball question?
-Think of another answer using System 2.
+Now that you’ve got a fair amount of idea about how our brain takes decisions, what’s your System 1 and System 2 answer to the bat and ball problem?
 Do they match?